Contents:

 - Networking: Build connections in the industry, which can be beneficial even before further education.
 See our STEM careers article for more on networking.

-- Career progression: Progress gradually by taking on more responsibilities and setting the stage for future career growth.
+- Career progression: Progress gradually by taking on more responsibility and setting the stage for future career growth.

 What entry-level jobs are there in STEM?